peter88213/nvhelp-en/source/export_menu.rst

 This will generate a new OpenDocument spreadsheet (ods) containing sections, arcs, and turning points.
 File name suffix is ``_plotlist``.
-The spreadsheet is not meant to be written back to *noveltree*.
+The spreadsheet is not meant to be written back to *novelibre*.

 -  There are hyperlinks to the sections in the manuscript, and to the chapters in the plot description.